Trash and Recycling

 For anything that is still usable, students should consider donating items to the Salvation Army or donating items to Goodwill.
 At the end of the academic year, the College typically offers an opportunity to drop off items in specific locations on campus.
 Students should refer to the information about spring closing for details.

 Disposing of large items (furniture, refrigerators and televisions)

 Furniture, refrigerators and televisions cannot be discarded in the normal trash.
 Students are responsible for taking those items to an appropriate location.
 If those items are not in usable or working condition, then you need to work with a company to dispose of or recycle those items.
 At the end of the academic year, the College typically offers an opportunity to dispose of furniture (refer to the information about spring closing for details).
-Organizations that can recycle refrigerators and televisions include Cedar Rapids/Linn County Solid Waste Agency, CSG Appliance Recycling and Best Buy (Best Buy currently accepts many televisions but does not accept refrigerators).
+Organizations that can recycle refrigerators and televisions include Cedar Rapids/Linn County Solid Waste Agency and Best Buy (Best Buy currently accepts many televisions but does not accept refrigerators).
 Many organizations charge a small disposal fee.